schoelco/collective.onlogin/README.txt

 Notes
 -----

-In order to make custom redirect event handlers work on user login we had to disable ajax submits of Plone login overlay.
-Thus we still have login overlay but form post is happening as a plain browser request reloading whole page.
+In order to make the custom redirect event handlers work on user login we had to disable ajax submits of the default Plone login overlay.
+Thus we still have a login overlay but form post is happening as a plain browser request reloading the whole page.

 Live Examples